Should I Watch..? 'Guest House Paradiso'

 For fans of the show (and I counted myself among them), the film contains all the slapstick violence and comedic sound effects the show had as well as pushing the puerile humour as far as it can go and occasionally beyond.
 Mayall and Edmundson, who have played these characters in one guise or another for years, work hard throughout the film but there isn't much there to work with.
 At no point did I even smile, let alone laugh and remember, I enjoyed the TV show.
 By contrast, this felt idiotic, chaotic and utterly redundant.

 - This was Pegg's debut feature film appearance.
-He would work again with Bill Nighy and Kate Ashfield in Shaun Of The Dead which is a British comedy worth watching.
+He would work again with Bill Nighy and Kate Ashfield in Shaun Of The Dead which is a British comedy that's actually worth watching.

 - Mayall considered the project a 25th anniversary of his partnership with Edmundson as production started about 25 years after they met at university and became a performing comedy duo.